-Geology and Paleontology
+Geology and Paleontology in Zimbabwe

 Geology – Comes from the Greek gê meaning earth and is the science comprising the study of solid Earth, the rocks of which it is composed, and the processes by which they change.

 Palaeontology – Is the study of prehistoric life.
 The term itself originates from the Greek palaios meaning old or ancient and ont, meaning creature.

 When this museum in Bulawayo was started in 1901 its focus was primarily economic geology.
 Its first curator was a Geologist, F.P.
 Mennell (see past curators).

 His subsequent scientific contribution to the understanding of the nation’s geology was outstanding.
 Subsequent curators have continued this work.

 The size and scope of the geology collection is impressive.
 It contains over 15 000 rock samples and reference to it has played an important part in the economic development of the country.